 Fresh and Healthy Summer Garden Chili

 Serve this chili with a variety of toppings and add-ons so each diner can customize it to his or her taste.
-You can make it vegetarian (or vegan, really) by omitting the ground turkey and doubling the amount of beans and squash.
+You can make it vegetarian (or vegan) by omitting the ground turkey or beef and doubling the amount of beans, corn, and squash.
 Either way, it's delicious!
 And our kids even eat it, too.
-There's probably no reason you couldn't make this year-round, either, although you'd have to subsitute frozen corn for the fresh.
+There's probably no reason you couldn't make this year-round, either, although you'd have to substitute frozen corn for the fresh.

 Ingredients